Ophthalmic: Definition and uses

-Ophthalmic: What does it mean?
+What does “ophthalmic” mean?

-Ophthalmic technicians are typically responsible for:
+Ophthalmic technicians can be responsible for:

 Performing basic tests to check for eye conditions and diseases.